MelikaSepidband/Document-Clustering/README.md

 # Document-Clustering
-In this project we use Kmeans and NMF for document clustering.
+In this project we use K-means and NMF for document clustering.
 The datasets are TDT2 and Reuters-21578.

 The TDT2 corpus consists of data collected during the first half of 1998 and taken